Actual Cash Value: How It Works for Car Insurance

 Model

-Some models hold their value better than others within the same brand.
+Different models within the same brand hold value differently.
 Popular models like the Toyota Prius or Honda Accord retain higher ACV due to strong resale demand.
-In contrast, discontinued models or those with poor reliability ratings depreciate more quickly and may be worth 10% to 20% less than comparable vehicles.
+Discontinued models or those with poor reliability ratings depreciate more quickly and are worth 10% to 20% less than comparable vehicles.

 usMap icon